Weloom/WordWizApp/readme.md

 Note: target directory will be created if it doesn't exist.
 If the source directory doesn't exist a warning is issued.

 ## WordWiz.Parsers
-Contains the main service and interfaces that defines the actiosn that can be performed on the text files.
+Contains the main service and interfaces that defines the actions that can be performed on the text files.
-The main service also uses to parsers on
+The main service also uses two parsers on
 * File level
 * Line level

-_(The parsers don't do much, but they encapsulat the responsibilities of the main service well)_
+_(The parsers don't do much, but they encapsulate the responsibilities of the main service well)_

 ## WordWiz.Components
 Contains custom actions that uses the interfaces defined in the Parsers project.
 Realistically this project would nto be part of the main solution.